 print() function to view it, in case of any unexpected mistakes.
 Then download the code to your board.

 Now you will need to change the USB connection from the download port to the serial port.

 SwiftIO board has two ports: download port and serial port.
 They might be quite confusing at the beginning.

 Download port allows you to download code to your board.

 Serial port is for serial communication between your board and computer.
-The serial communication is commonly used on microcontrollers, however the computer hardly use it, so a serial to USB converter is added to the board to allow the data transmission between them.
-It is an independent part specially for this use.
+Serial communication is commonly used on microcontrollers, however, the computer hardly uses it, so a serial to USB converter is added to the board to allow the data transmission between them.
+It is an independent part reserved for this use.

-Click on the serial monitor button on the upper right corner.
+Click on the serial monitor button in the upper right corner.

 Select the matched UART Port as the second image.
 If you can't find it, don't worry.
 Close the Serial monitor, wait a while, then open it again.

 After successfully connected, the values will be printed out.

 If there is something wrong when executing the code, you would notice the code is blocked at a certain step, and the following value will not be printed.
 Then you could infer if the board crashed or some steps go wrong.